Material Safety Data Sheet for 1-Bromopropane

 First Aid Measures

-Skin Contact: Remove contaminated clothing.
-Wash skin thoroughly with soap and water.
-If irritation develops, ask for medical advice.
+Skin Contact: Remove contaminated clothing and shoes.
+Wash skin with copious soap and water.
+Seek medical advice for irritation or burns.

-Eye Contact: Rinse eyes cautiously with water for several minutes.
-Remove contact lenses if present and easy to do.
-Continue rinsing until discomfort subsides or for at least 15 minutes.
-Get medical help if irritation lingers.
+Eye Contact: Rinse eyes thoroughly with water for several minutes, lifting eyelids occasionally.
+Remove contact lenses if present.
+Continue flushing if irritation persists.

 Fire-Fighting Measures